Hibiscus (entertainer)

 Hibiscus (born George Edgerly Harris III; September 6, 1949 – May 6, 1982) was an American actor and performance artist.
-Starting his career in New York City, he moved to San Francisco, where in the early 1970s he founded the psychedelic gay liberation theater collective known as the Cockettes.
+Starting his career in New York City, he moved to San Francisco, where in 1969 he founded the psychedelic gay liberation theater collective known as the Cockettes.
+In 1971, he founded Angels of Light.

 He was widely seen in Flower Power (1967), a photograph taken during a major anti-Vietnam War protest in Washington, DC.
 He was photographed putting flowers into the gun barrels of the MPs.

 Early life

-Harris was born in Bronxville, New York in 1949 to George Harris II and Ann M. Harris.
+George Edgerly Harris III was born on September 6, 1949 in Bronxville, New York.
+His father George Edgerly Harris II (1921–2005) was a WWII veteran and musician, and his mother Anna Marie McCanless (1926–2016) was a songwriter.
 The family moved to Clearwater Beach, Florida.
-The Harris parents became interested in theater and began performing with a local community theater called "The Little Theater".
+The Harris parents became interested in theater and began performing with a local company known as "The Little Theater".
 George and his siblings started a children's theater troupe, the El Dorado Players.

 In 1964, the family returned to New York.
 Harris appeared in commercials, and started acting in television.
 In 1966 he performed in an Off Broadway play titled Peace Creeps by John Wolfson, with Al Pacino and James Earl Jones.

-In 1967, George Harris III and his father appeared in New York in the Off-Off-Broadway play Gorilla Queen by Ronald Tavel.
+In 1967, Harris and his father appeared in New York in the Off-Off-Broadway play Gorilla Queen by Ronald Tavel.